Physical Therapist Resume Examples

 - •List your work experience in reverse chronological order, starting with the most recent position.

-- •Include relevant roles that showcase your skills and achievements in physical therapy.
+- •Include relevant roles that surface your skills and achievements in physical therapy.

 - •Each entry should include your job title, the name of the clinic or hospital, dates of employment, and bullet points highlighting key responsibilities and accomplishments.